Bucknalla/balena-pycom-ota/README.md

-# balena OTA Manager for Pycom Devices
+# Balena OTA Manager for Pycom Devices

 This repo consists of a [balena](https://balena.io) image of a Pycom Over the Air (OTA) firmware (FW) and software (SW) Manager.
 The repo consists of two main components: